Tencent/PatrickStar/GUIDE.md

 )
 ```

 This function will return a `PatrickStarEngine` and a `FP16Adam`.
-You could take `PatrickStarEngine` as a wrapped model (it is also a derived class of `nn.Module`), and the memory management of PatrickStar relies on it. `FP16Adam` is a float16 version of Adam (also support AdamW) as the name indicates.
+You could take `PatrickStarEngine` as a wrapped model (it is also a derived class of `nn.Module`).
+The memory management of PatrickStar relies on it. `FP16Adam` is a float16 version of Adam (also supports AdamW) as the name indicates.
 It is capable of doing both the CPU and the GPU param update fast.

 - `model_func`